-$SUPERPRO{\otimes}$ 7500 provides a connection hub and user can simultaneously operate multiple $SUPERPRO{\otimes}$ 7500 programmer by using the hub.
+Xeltek provides a connection hub and user can simultaneously operate multiple programmers by using the hub.

-Click menu Programmer -> Module Management, and select the number of the programmer you want to operate.
-Picture below shows the interface when simultaneously operating three programmers.
+Click menu Programmer -> Module Management and select the number of the programmers you want to operate.
+Picture below shows the interface when simultaneously operating four programmers.